desk-framework/desk/docs/content/en/docs/ref/LogWriter--after.md

 ## More information

-For more information, refer to the documentation about {@link errors-logging Errors and logging}.
+For more information, refer to the following page:

+- {@link errors-logging}